isank/isank.github.io/posts/java-streams-real-life-approach.md

 ## Conclusion

 Now, that's what Streams are in all their glory.
-They are lot more powerful than you think and I hope after this post you'll appreciate Streams more than just considering then as a new iterator or boilerplate remover.
+They are a lot more powerful than you think and I hope after this post you'll appreciate Streams more than just considering them as a new iterator or boilerplate remover.